oliverkocsis/apiaiwebhook/README.md

 ### Flask
 The `APIAIWebhook` class is derived from `Flask`.
 Visit the official [website](http://flask.pocoo.org/) to extend the functionality of API.AI Webhook

-### Development
+## Development

-Before running or deploying this application, install the dependencies using [pip](http://pip.readthedocs.io/en/stable/):
+Before running or deploying this application, install the framework using [pip](http://pip.readthedocs.io/en/stable/):

-    pip install -r requirements.txt
+    pip install -e .

+To test the framework, execute the unit tests via:

+    python unit_tests.py